-No. Caudalie is sadly NOT cruelty-free and Caudalie skin and body care products are indeed tested on animals as they’ve choosen to put profits before animals and sell in Mainland China where animal testing is required by law.
+No. Caudalie is sadly NOT cruelty-free; Caudalie skin and body care products are tested on animals and sold in mainland China where animal testing is required by law.

-I also reached out to Caudalie to inquire about their animal testing policy and was provided with the following statement:
+I also reached out to Caudalie in 2018 to inquire about their animal testing policy and was provided with the following statement:

 “Caudalie is against animal testing.
 Therefore, we have never tested and will never test any ingredient or product on animals.